The outage information is updated approximately every 15 minutes. The time stamp for the most recent update is displayed in the left navigation.

 - The estimated time of restoration (ETR) is the date and time we expect to have your service restored.
 Initially, the time given is a prediction based on historical outage data for your location.
 As more information becomes available, we may update the estimated restoration time, if needed.
-In some instances, additional, isolated issues such as meter base damage may cause a delay in restoration.
+In some instances, additional, isolated issues such as meter base damage may cause an additional delay in restoration.

 Yes, this map is a service for Duke Energy customers and, as such, only reflects Duke Energy customer outages.
 If you'd like outage information for another utility in your area, we encourage you to visit their website or contact them directly.

 - Because of the nature of restoration efforts during a large weather event, the outage map may be updated less frequently, and it will only be displayed in County view.
 When in County view, entire counties will be shaded.
 And the darker the shading, the more customers are affected.

 - When looking at the map, you may not find an outage indicated directly over your home or business when you are without power.
 This is because one outage on the map may represent multiple homes and businesses.
 The map places the outage icon near the location of the electrical equipment where the outage originated.
 Think of the icon as representing the center of the outage: The outage may cover several streets or, in case of major events, even miles.
 From the Location view, you can tap or click on an outage cluster icon represented by varying sizes of circles to zoom to a lower level of information concerning your outage.

 Duke Energy's outage map is on the Google Maps platform.
 New homes and business developments may not yet be in the Google database.